-Remote Patient Monitoring: Mount Sinai Health Partners Condition Management Program is available live at over 30+ primary care and specialty practices across the system for patients with uncontrolled hypertension.
+Remote Patient Monitoring: Mount Sinai Health Partners Condition Management Program is available live at over 30+ primary care and specialty practices across the system for patients with uncontrolled hypertension, depending on patient insurance.
 Patients receive Bluetooth-connected blood pressure cuffs and are managed by a team of clinical pharmacists and dietitians in collaboration with referring physicians.
-Patients can be referred using the "Referral to Condition Management Department" order in Epic.
+Patients can be referred using the "Referral to Condition Management Department" order in Epic and depends on patient insurance.